Cat Vaccinations and Wellness Exams in North Charleston, SC

 When you bring your cat to see us, we’re also keen to know about any behavioral changes or other issues you’ve noticed at home.
 We can make recommendations to address a variety of problems.

 Parasite control is also critical to your cat’s overall health.
 Based on your cat’s lifestyle, we can recommend the right product to prevent both internal and external parasites.
 Cats that routinely go outdoors are tested annually for intestinal parasites.

-- FELV (feline leukemia virus) vaccine given twice, 3-4 weeks apart, between 8 and 16 weeks of age, if kitten will be going outdoors
+FELV (feline leukemia virus) vaccine given twice, 3-4 weeks apart, between 8 and 16 weeks of age, if the kitten will be going outdoors

 For more information about making your cat’s vet visit happy and stress-free, click here.